What Is Neem?

 Neem is a cloud-based, all-in-one dental practice management system built by Neem Health Inc. The origin story is relatable: co-founder John showed up for a dental appointment and was sent home because the practice's server was down.
 He and co-founder Tarun partnered with dental professionals to build a cloud-native PMS designed to eliminate exactly that problem.

 The company was acquired by Dandy in December 2025.
 Dandy is a well-funded dental technology company best known for its digital dental lab services.
 The acquisition isn't mentioned on Neem's website itself — it was announced externally.
-What the Dandy acquisition means for Neem's product roadmap, pricing, and independence isn't yet clear, but it brings significant resources and dental industry connections.
+The Dandy acquisition brings significant resources and dental industry connections that could accelerate Neem's development and market reach.

-Neem positions itself as the simplest path from legacy software to cloud.
+Neem positions itself as the simplest path from traditional software to cloud.
 Their tagline — "One simple software to run your entire practice.
-No server or add-ons required" — targets the exact frustration that drives practices away from Dentrix and Eaglesoft.
+No server or add-ons required" — targets the exact pain point that drives practices away from Dentrix and Eaglesoft.

 Key Features